No One Wants to Follow a Government Department

 - Updates during natural disasters

 Notice that these are highly specialized pieces of information.
-That’s intrinsic to what social media was meant to do: provide a communal place to share information related to a topic or event that a group of people care about.
+That’s intrinsic to what social media was meant to do: provide a communal place to share information related to a topic or event that can be spread further through campaigns from Marketing Heaven.

 Here are several ways to break out of the “Follow me” cycle and turn that into “Let me help you”: